Annual Technical Report 2004 on Industrial Design Information Activities submitted by Republic of Korea (SCIT/ATR/ID/2004/KR)

 Data Management Center

-· Data analysis: To understand the cause of data errors and to prevent delays or errors, we analyze the data of industrial designs in the KIPOnet database and fix errors with the aid of the SQL program.
+To understand the cause of data errors and to prevent delays or further errors, KIPO analyzes the data of industrial designs in the KIPOnet database and fixes errors using SQL.

 Storage, including mass storage media

-By the end of 2003, we had stored the data from 2.24 million domestic and foreign designs in TIFF or SGML format on a Design Search System disk.
+By the end of 2004, KIPO had stored 12.070 million data items for designs, including 10.43 million of domestic data items and 1.638 million foreign data items, in TIFF or SGML format on a Design Search System disk.

 Documentation from other offices maintained and/or considered part of the available search file

-For easy public access, the official gazettes of the GB, CA, CN, TW, RU and TH are available at our IP Library on microform, roll film or tape cartridge.
-The searchable data in the Design Search System comprises 890,000 items of data from the Japanese Design Official Gazettes, 600,000 items of data from other countries and 1.09 million catalogs.
+For easy public access, the official gazettes of the GB, CA, CN, TW, RU and TH are available at KIPO’s IP Library on microform, roll film or tape cartridge.
+The searchable data in the Design Search System comprises 1.474 million data from the Japanese design gazettes since 1997 and 164,000 data from WIPO design gazettes since 1999.